 Meeting the needs of students with Community Schools

-Because learning never happens in isolation, community schools focus on what students in the community truly need to succeed—whether it’s free healthy meals, health care, tutoring, mental health counseling, or other tailored services before, during, and after school.
+Because learning never happens in isolation, community schools focus on what students in the community truly need to succeed—whether it’s services and supports like free healthy meals, health care, and tutoring, or systemic changes like shifts in school culture, policies, and approaches to teaching and learning.

-So how do we come together as a community to help our students overcome the barriers in their lives and achieve their dreams?
-Enter the Community Schools model.
+How do we come together as a community to help our students overcome the barriers in their lives and achieve their dreams?
+The Community Schools model shows us a better way forward.

 No matter our race, background, or ZIP code, we all want our neighborhood public schools to inspire imagination, cultivate curiosity and critical thinking, and ensure our children can live fulfilling lives.